Blake Comeau

-Blake Comeau (born February 18, 1986) is a Canadian professional ice hockey right winger currently an unrestricted free agent of the National Hockey League (NHL).
+Blake Comeau (born February 18, 1986) is a Canadian former professional ice hockey right winger who played in the National Hockey League (NHL).
 He was selected in the second round, 47th overall, by the New York Islanders at the 2004 NHL Entry Draft.
 He played five seasons in the Islanders organization before joining the Calgary Flames in 2011–12.
 He has also played in the NHL for the Columbus Blue Jackets, Pittsburgh Penguins, Colorado Avalanche and the Dallas Stars.

 Comeau had a successful major junior career, winning two Western Hockey League (WHL) championships and one Memorial Cup as a member of the Kelowna Rockets.
 He was also a member of Canada's gold medal-winning team at the 2006 World Junior Hockey Championship.
 He is often described as a modern NHL journeyman, having played for numerous clubs in his professional career thus far.

 Early life

 Comeau is son of George and Lynn Comeau.
 He was raised in Meadow Lake, Saskatchewan.